nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **CLI**: Command Line Interface, where you type commands to interact with the application.
 - **GUI**: Graphical User Interface, where you interact with the application through visual elements like buttons and windows.
-- **Index**: A number representing the position of a person in the list.
-It is used to specify which contact to interact with.
+- **Index**: The position of a person in the currently displayed list.
+For example, in a list of 5 contacts, the command `delete 3` would remove the third contact shown in that list.

 ## Quick start